mkorman9/yt-archiver/README.md

     ```
 3. Start monitoring with:
     ```
-    python3 ytarchiver -k <YOUR_API_KEY> -m <CHANNELS_ID>
+    ytarchiver -k <YOUR_API_KEY> -m <CHANNELS_ID>
     ```
     Of course replace ```<YOUR_API_KEY>``` with your personal YouTube API key and ```<CHANNELS_ID>``` with identifiers of
     channels that you would like to monitor.
-Multiple identifiers could be specified after space.
+Multiple identifiers could be specified after space. ```ytarchiver```
+    command is installed globally, so you can invoke it from any directory.

 Now application should automatically download any new video.
 By default videos are stored in ```out``` folder.